bd808/moar/README.md

 frustrated that I don't have access to these valuable building blocks.

-Moar is slow attempt to recreate the truly valuable parts in a way that is a decoupled as possible.
+Moar is slow attempt to recreate the truly valuable parts in a way that is as decoupled as possible.
 I don't want a giant pile of code that every other project needs to be based on, but I would like a toolbox that can help when needed.